 There may be occasions where it is appropriate for you to make a specific comment.
-For instance, if you are in a situation where a patient has died, expressing your condolences or regrets to the family may be the right thing to do.
+For instance, if a patient has suffered harm expressing your sympathy or regrets to the patient may be the right thing to do.

 It is wise to keep statements succinct and factual; about 150 words is a general guide.
 Journalists often have limited space to report a story, and a lengthy statement is likely to be edited, which could distort the meaning or alter the emphasis.